 The award is available to one applicant per Leadership Forum or Elected Officials Seminar who demonstrates financial need and an interest in developing their leadership capacity.

-* Please note: a total of five awards, one per region, will be given out in EOS years.
+Please note: a total of five awards, one per region, will be given out in 2019 for the Elected Officials Seminars.

-Applicants must submit a letter of not more than 500 words explaining their interest in attending the LGLA event in question (i.e. Annual Leadership Forum or Elected Officials Seminar) and their desire to improve their leadership capabilities.
+Applicants must submit a letter of not more than 500 words explaining their interest in attending the Elected Officials Seminar and their desire to improve their leadership capabilities.
 Applicants must also indicate the value of their attendance to their council or board and to their community at large, and must demonstrate financial need.

-Letters should be addressed to the LGLA President and should be submitted via email to the LGLA Office.
+Letters should be addressed to the LGLA President and be submitted to firstname.lastname@example.org.

-Applications to attend the annual Leadership Forum must be received by October 15.
-Applications to attend a regional Elected Officials Seminar must be received by November 15.
+Applications to attend a regional Elected Officials Seminar must be received by November 30, 2018.

 Primary evaluation criteria include the following: